yiisoft/yii2/docs/guide/input-validation.md

 Most validators have default error messages that will be added to the model being validated when its attributes fail the validation.
-For example, the [[yii\validators\RequiredValidator|required]] validator will add a message "Username cannot be blank." to a model when its `username` attribute fails the rule using this validator.
+For example, the [[yii\validators\RequiredValidator|required]] validator will add a message "Username cannot be blank." to a model when the `username` attribute fails the rule using this validator.

 You can customize the error message of a rule by specifying the `message` property when declaring the rule, like the following,